 Applications: construct Hamiltonians based on tight-binding, plane-wave expansion, crystal field theory; construct master equation for photonic crystals; calculate phonons based on harmonic approximation; analyze symmetry of electronic, photonic, phononic states; etc.

 The application of GTPack is described with the book, Group Theory in Solid State Physics and Photonics: Problem Solving with Mathematica.
 Furthermore, we provide several tutorials to become familiar with the basic GTPack concepts.

 More information on GTPack, including a complete command reference, can be found within our open access publication GTPack: A Mathematica group theory package for application in solid-state physics and photonics.

-As an academic project, GTPack is designed for academic purposes and is free to use for anyone with an academic affiliation.
-By using GTPack users are obliged to properly cite GTPack (for more details see Cite GTPack).
+As an academic project, GTPack is designed for academic purposes and is free to use for anyone.
+To support the development of GTPack we ask you to cite two GTPack references as explained in Cite GTPack.